-The University of North Texas Health Science Center strives to create knowledge as well as teach it.
-Among the center's physicians and scientists are nationally respected faculty members who are leaders in areas such as the biochemistry of aging, vision, heart disease, DNA and genetics, substance abuse, wound healing, osteoporosis and nutrition.
-In less than 25 years, this growing team of experts has fostered the creation of eight centers of research excellence at the health science center and garnered over \$25 million in cumulative active research grants.
+Among the health science center's physicians and scientists are nationally respected faculty members who are leaders in areas such as the biochemistry of aging, vision, heart disease, DNA and genetics, substance abuse, wound healing, osteoporosis and tuberculosis.
+This growing team of experts has fostered the creation of nine Institutes for Discovery and garnered over \$25 million in cumulative active research grants.